tsnellgrove/dark_castle3/doc/story.md

 - Burt is much like Willie but, thanks to being raised by Nana, more canny about change management and smoothing things over; maybe go back and make Willie a bit more reckless?
 - Perhaps throw in a baking metaphor for Burt - learns from Nana mix / stir change & tradition?
 - Who should the advisors be?
 What creatures to they become and what puzzle (logic puzzle?) are they linked to?
+- Perhaps leave Burt's relationship with father unresolved - gives him a bit of an insecurity about copying; gets resolved when he becomes king and hires his father as lead scrivener
+- Burt & Cecily Brewer:
+    - Post DC2, Burt will need to woo Cecily (not just swoop in and "win" her as king)
+    - Cecily is a young woman with dreams and plans who does not spend much time thinking of men (much like Nana)
+        - Perhaps she seeks to be a town meeting speaker (would be the first woman in this role)
+    - Perhaps in epilogue, Burt comes to her for help:
+        - Needs good advice (since his advisors may be wise but always agree with him); too many people say "yes"
+        - Also, has decided maybe he's not looking for "pretty & coy" - maybe looking for "beautiful & thoughtful"
+            - so he needs some romantic advice
+    - Perhaps in return, he offers Cecily access to the royal library
+        - Also offers up 40+ years of Nana's meeting minutes
+            - (which Burt learned to read on and discussed at length with Nana while baking)
+    - Cecily agrees and the pair often be seen in animated conversation while walking in the courtyard by tree
+    - Perhaps tale ends with Burt helping the fellow meeting speakers see their way past objections
+        - "Which law would need to change?" asked Burt good naturedly
+        - "Well it's not so much a law - it's a tradition, you see?"
+        - "Ah," said Burt, nodding with understanding, "I had been meaning to review some of the town traditions... in fact someone was just telling me that there's an unwritten rule about speaker's being tax exempt?"
+        - "Well, now sire - there's no need to waste precious time of yours on a little matter like that!"
+        - "I have been a bit busy lately... perhaps it's the sort of thing Cecily Brewer could look into if she were a town speaker?"
+        - "Brilliant idea sire, brilliant idea... why don't we adjourn and I'll ask go ask her right this moment if she'd be willing to serve?"
+        - Burt agreed that the idea seemed wise and thanked the Chair Speaker profusely for his help.

 *** DC2 Ideas ***